 The project was complete in December 2020 and the festival lawn and new washroom building are open to the public.

-The planned improvements will span about a quarter of Town Centre Park, the gem of Coquitlam’s park system and a local and regional destination for festivals and recreation.
+The planned improvements, approved by Council on July 26, 2021, will span about a quarter of Town Centre Park, the gem of Coquitlam’s park system and a local and regional destination for festivals and recreation.

 The concept improves capacity and the overall user experience, enhances safety and access for people of all abilities, and augments the park’s trees and greenery.
 Three distinct zones are proposed: